getslideapp/slate/source/index.html.md

 }
 ```

-This endpoint will set the card with `id = {id}` as the primary card for the user (the card used to make payments), if the logged in user is the resource owner, otherwise it returns a `404 Not Found`.
+This endpoint will set the card with `id = {identifier}` as the primary card for the user (the card used to make payments), if the logged in user is the resource owner, otherwise it returns a `404 Not Found`.

+Note that `id` can also be used in place of `identifier`.

 #### HTTP Request

-`POST /user/cards/{id}/set_primary/`
+`POST /user/cards/{identifier}/set_primary/`

 # Admin